SKKU-ESLAB/ACL-lowp/README.md

 This library is not a typical GEMM but a GEMM library of bit-packed low precision data.

-Currently, only general matrix multiplication(GEMM) for 4 bit data is supported.
+Currently, general matrix multiplication(GEMM) code in src directory is for 4 bit data.

 ## References
 This project is implemented based on arm compute library